objcio/articles/2014-07-08-sandbox-scripting.md

 A script can easily get the contents of the current page or even run JavaScript on any tab of any window.
 Imagine how great you'd feel if one of those pages was your bank account.

-Things got a lot better with the release of OS X 10.8.
-Apple introduced a new abstract class called NSUserScriptTask.
+Things got a lot better with the release of OS X 10.8 (Mountain Lion) Apple introduced a new abstract class called NSUserScriptTask.
 There are three concrete subclasses that let you run Unix shell commands (NSUserUnixTask), Automator workflows (NSUserAutomatorTask), and of course AppleScript (NSUserAppleScriptTask).
 The remainder of this tutorial will focus on that last class since it's the most common use case.

-User intent
+"Driving security policy through user intent"
 Tell the user why you're installing a script and what it's going to do.
 Remember, they can also delete script at any time.